 Apple AirPlay 2 is finally here.
 Here's everything you need to know about Apple's next-generation streaming tech.

-But what is AirPlay 2 and why should you care?
-And how do you get it?
-We’ve pulled together everything you need to know about AirPlay 2 below.
+But what is AirPlay 2 and how can you make the most of it?
+Keep reading to find out everything you need to know about the streaming technology.

 What is AirPlay 2?